Knowledge and Innovation

 Members, based around the U.S., and some abroad, regularly participate in informational webinars on a variety of subjects, that have included broad themes such as the overall performance of PQMD members/partners in responding to the Haiti earthquake and lessons learned.

-Each year, PQMD hosts an educational forum on a topic relevant to PQMD members and others engaged in medical product donation and placement or other related fields.
+Each year, PQMD hosts a global health policy or educational forum on topics relevant to PQMD members and others engaged in medical product donation and placement or other related fields.
 Past themes have included:

 - Moving from Traditional Philanthropy to Creating Shared Value